What is a window mullion?

 Importance of windows mullions

 Understanding how the mullion is used necessitates some knowledge of its history.
 As mentioned above, the technology to produce big sheets of glass only came into posting in the Victorian Era.
-Before this period, all gridded windows were made up of small, individual panes of glass – held together by supportive mullions.
+By dividing large window units into smaller sections, mullions help distribute the load, maintaining the integrity of the entire window frame.
+Before this, individual panes of glass – held together by supportive mullions.

 Apart from adding an aesthetic value, mullions also serve to support the glazing of a window.
 Moreover, they are an essential part of sustaining the structural integrity of a window arch.
 In most window installations, these window mullions are coupled with transoms for further stability.